 What to Pack When Traveling to Ireland

 Due to the cooler and wetter climate, layers are preferable.
-In Ireland, it can be raining one minute and sunny with no rain the next.
+In Ireland, it can rain one minute and be sunny with no rain the next.

-I would recommend that travelers bring some type of a rain jacket, waterproof boots and a hat or scarf for your head.
+I recommend that travelers bring a rain jacket, waterproof boots, and a hat or scarf for their heads.
 I didn’t think I would need a hat other than my hood, but I was wrong.
-My hair was blowing all around even with my hood on.
+My hair was blowing all around, even with my hood on.

 Food